linode/docs/docs/tools-reference/tools/modify-file-permissions-with-chmod.md

     chmod g+w ~/group-project.txt

 This grants all members of the usergroup that owns the file `~/group-project.txt` write permissions.
-Other possible opens for which member to change permissions are shown below:
+Other possible options to change permissions of targeted users are:

 Who (Letter) | Meaning
 -------------|---------